L-oris/pkg-config-vscode/README.md

 pkg-config-vscode libmongoc-1.0
 ```

-## Try it out (for Mac)
+## Try it out

+First off, make sure you have the C/C++ extension for VSCode installed.

-We're going to build a simple desktop application with gtk.
+Next up, we're going to build a simple desktop application with gtk.
-First off, let's install the gtk toolkit with homebrew:
+If you haven't already, install the gtk toolkit with homebrew:

 ```sh
 brew install gtk+3
 ```

-Here's the "hello world" code (simply clone the repo if you want to get it quicker):
+This is a "hello world" gtk application that you can clone:

 ```sh
 git clone https://github.com/L-oris/gtk-sample-app